anonymokata/e5fd7184-e082-11e9-94ee-f67bfa148e3c/README.md

 PS C:\BabysitterKata> dotnet test
 ```

-This will build the projects and run the test.
+This will build the projects and run the tests.
 You should see output like the following:

 ```
 Starting test execution, please wait...